pure-data/externals-howto/README.rst

     void class_addlist(t_class *c, t_method fn);

-Adds a method ``fn`` for “list”-messages to the class ``c``.
+Adds a method ``fn`` for “list” messages to the class ``c``.

-The arguments of the “list”-method are – apart from a pointer to the class-data space – a pointer to the selector-symbol (always ``&s_list``), the number of atoms and a pointer to the list of atoms:
+The arguments of the “list” method are – apart from a pointer to the class data space – a pointer to the selector symbol (always ``&s_list``), the number of atoms and a pointer to the list of atoms:

 ``void my_list_method(t_mydata *x,``